waldyrious/computefreely/CONTRIBUTING.md

 - `homepage` is the complete url of a distribution's homepage
 - `version` is the current version at the time of publication
-- `based-on` if the distribution is based on another you include that here
+- `based-on` is a list of distributions that this one is based on (if any)
 - `desktops` is a list of all default desktops arranged in an array, i.e. if a distribution provides multiple spins that are of different desktop environments you list those here
 - `install` is the mode of installation — either "graphical", "command line" or "live"
 - `developers` name the primary developer or developers of the distribution and optionally provide a url